Lucio Dalla: Personal life

-Lucio Dalla was outed as gay after his funeral (at which his longterm associate and partner Marco Alemanno, with whom he had shared a house, spoke), although he had not publicly acknowledged this during his life, saying in a 1979 interview "Non mi sento omosessuale" ("I do not feel gay").
+Dalla was outed as gay after his funeral, at which his longterm associate and partner Marco Alemanno, with whom he had shared a house, spoke; he had not publicly acknowledged this during his life, saying in a 1979 interview "Non mi sento omosessuale" ("I do not feel gay").
 This outing sparked debate about Italian society's attitudes towards homosexuality.

+Dalla was openly leftist and also a practicing Roman Catholic.